HNarendranath/hual/README.md

 *Hari Up and Load.*

-A local-only RAW photo ingestion and cataloging engine, written in Rust, with a Tauri + React desktop UI on top.
+A local-only RAW photo ingestion and cataloguing engine, written in Rust, with a Tauri + React desktop UI on top.

 No AI, no cloud services, no telemetry.
-Every `.NEF`/`.ARW`/`.CR3` already carries a pre-rendered JPEG preview in its metadata — the same one your camera's LCD uses — so hual never decodes RAW sensor data at all.
-It memory-maps the file, walks the container format's own binary structure, and slices the embedded preview straight out.
-From there: a hand-rolled LRU cache, a multithreaded ingestion pipeline, a SQLite metadata index, and a Tauri-wrapped frontend.
+Every .NEF/.ARW/.CR3 file already carries a pre-rendered JPEG preview in its metadata, the same one your camera's LCD uses, so hual never actually decodes RAW sensor data.
+It memory-maps the file, walks the container format's own binary structure, and pulls the embedded preview out directly.
+From there it's a hand-rolled LRU cache, a multithreaded ingestion pipeline, a SQLite metadata index, and a Tauri-wrapped frontend.

+Performance was the main thing I cared about while building this, more than features or polish.
+That's why the file reads are memory-mapped instead of loaded whole, why the LRU cache is hand-rolled instead of a crate off the shelf, and why the worker pool is tuned by hand rather than left at defaults.
+The goal was always to make it hold up on a real photo library containing thousands of raw files, where loading each file as a whole is slow and impracticable.

-This is a from-scratch systems-engineering project — anything that could reasonably be hand-rolled instead of pulled in as a dependency, has been (the LRU cache, the TIFF/EXIF and ISO-BMFF parsers, the worker pool, the scroll virtualization).
+It's also a from-scratch systems-engineering project in general: anything that could reasonably be hand-rolled instead of pulled in as a dependency has been, including the LRU cache, the TIFF/EXIF and ISO-BMFF parsers, the worker pool, and the scroll virtualisation.

 ## Contents